Oku-Code/void-linux-guide/void-setup-guide.md

 #### Configure timezone:

 - `ln -sf /usr/share/zoneinfo/America/Bogota /etc/localtime`: this set the timezone of your region

-    > _Tip_: You can use the following commands to search your timezone and setting up:
-        - `ls /usr/share/zoneinfo`: this list your region
-        - `ls /usr/share/zoneinfo/America`: here you list your city, _hopefully your find it_
+> _Tip_: You can use the following commands to search your timezone and setting up: `ls /usr/share/zoneinfo` to list your region and `ls /usr/share/zoneinfo/America` list your city, _hopefully your find it_

 #### Additional config: